-Heightened immunity to colds makes asthma flare-ups worse, research showsJune 16th, 2011 in Diseases, Conditions, Syndromes /
+Heightened immunity to colds makes asthma flare-ups worse, research showsJune 16, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 People often talk about "boosting" their immunity to prevent and fight colds.
 Nutritional supplements, cold remedies and fortified foods claim to stave off colds by augmenting the immune system.

 A new University of Michigan study shows this strategy might actually be flawed.
 The results may hold important implications for individuals with asthma, who often experience life-threatening flare-ups due to infections with cold viruses.

 The study, using a novel mouse model, shows that, in the airways, the immune response to the common cold is actually maladaptive.
 Mice that were engineered to have a reduced innate immune response to the common cold actually showed less - not more - airway inflammation and bronchoconstriction (airway spasm) following infection.

 The results of this study appeared online ahead of print in the journal PLoS Pathogens, currently available online.
 Marc B. Hershenson, M.D., professor of pediatrics and communicable diseases and director of the division of pediatric pulmonology, is the study's senior author.

 "You often hear that people want to boost their immunity to prevent and fight colds," says Hershenson.
 "However, boosting the immune response could increase inflammation.
 Up to now there have been no convincing data supporting the theory that the immune response might be deleterious.
 In our study, we offer the first direct evidence that limiting the immune response reduces the manifestations of rhinovirus infection."

 "In our model, cold-induced asthma flare-ups were caused by the body's immune response to the virus, not the virus itself.
 Chemicals produced by the immune system inflame cells and tissues, causing asthma symptoms such as cough and wheeze," Hershenson explained.